octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 For StoryToolkitAI Version 1, the Tk and CLI processing boundary is complete when the architecture tests above pass and the source audits produce the documented results.

-Further cleanup may simplify `ToolkitOps`, `StoryToolkitAI`, compatibility events or return values, but that cleanup must not weaken the implemented dependency direction.
+Further cleanup may simplify `ToolkitOps`, `StoryToolkitAI` or return values, but that cleanup must not weaken the implemented dependency direction.